openid/fapi/FAPI_2_0_Baseline_Profile.md

 ## Network Layer Protections

-To protect against network attackers, clients, authorization servers, and resource servers shall only offer TLS protected endpoints and shall establish connections to other servers using TLS.
-TLS connections shall be set up to use TLS version 1.2 or later and follow [@!RFC7525].
+To protect against network attackers, clients, authorization servers, and resource servers:

+ 1. shall only offer TLS protected endpoints and shall establish connections to other servers using TLS.
+TLS connections shall be set up to use TLS version 1.2 or later
+ 2. when using TLS 1.2, shall follow the guidance and recommendations in [@!RFC7525]
+ 3. should use DNSSEC to protect against DNS spoofing attacks that can lead to the issuance of rogue domain-validated TLS certificates.

+**NOTE**: Clause 2 above means that recommendations and "should" clauses in [@!RFC7525] are to be treated as "shall" to be compliant with this specification.
+As an example the ciphers listed in 4.2 of [@!RFC7525] are mandatory to implement if TLS 1.2 is being used.

+**NOTE**: Even if an endpoint uses only organization validated (OV) or extended validation (EV) TLS certificates, rogue domain-validated certificates can be used to impersonate the endpoints and conduct man-in-the-middle attacks.
+CAA records [@!RFC8659] can help to mitigate this risk.

-Endpoints for the use by web browsers shall use methods to ensure that connections cannot be downgraded using TLS Stripping attacks.
+Endpoints for the use by web browsers

+  1. shall use methods to ensure that connections cannot be downgraded using TLS Stripping attacks.
 A preloaded [@preload] HTTP Strict Transport Security policy [@!RFC6797] can be used for this purpose.
 Some top-level domains, like .bank and .insurance, have set such a policy and therefore protect all second-level domains below them.

-For a comprehensive protection against network attackers, all endpoints should additionally use DNSSEC to protect against DNS spoofing attacks that can lead to the issuance of rogue domain-validated TLS certificates.
-Note: Even if an endpoint uses only organization validated (OV) or extended validation (EV) TLS certificates, rogue domain-validated certificates can be used to impersonate the endpoints and conduct man-in-the-middle attacks.
-CAA records [@!RFC8659] can help to mitigate this risk.

 ## Profile

 In the following, a profile of the following technologies is defined: